integralfx/MemTestHelper/DDR4 OC Guide.md

       * On single CCD Ryzen 3000 CPUs, write bandwidth should be 90% - 95% of half of the theoretical maximum bandwidth.
         It is possible to hit half of the theoretical maximum write bandwidth.
 See [here](https://redd.it/cgc9bh).

-1. AMD:
-   * Try disabling GDM and setting CR to 1T.
-If that doesn't work, leave GDM enabled.

-   Intel:
-   * Try setting CR to 1T.
-If that doesn't work, leave CR on 2T.

-2. I would recommend to tighten some of the secondary timings first, as they can speed up memory testing.
+1. I would recommend to tighten some of the secondary timings first, as they can speed up memory testing.
    My suggestions:

    | Timing | Safe | Tight | Extreme |